jgogstad/burrito-book-addendum/README.md

 _Exercise 3:_

     a) Choose an effect for your in-memory interpreter that support errors, but not side effects

     b) (Hard) Can you create an in-memory interpreter that can be used in programs that requires `Concurrent` for `F[_]`?
-Make a decision whether you want to really have concurrency or not in your tests and create an implementation accordingly.
+Make a decision whether you want to really have concurrency or not in your tests and create an interpreter accordingly.

 ### Expressing intent

-Let's look at how programs expressed with in tagless final exposes important implementation details in the types
+Let's look at how programs expressed with in tagless final exposes important implementation details in the types.
+From the book we have this program:

 ```scala
 final class CheckoutProgram[F[_]: Monad](